nebrius/reduxology/README.md

 These are a nice encapsulation that makes it easier to create actions, which happens in a container.
 In addition, the container that's creating the action doesn't need to know the shape of the action object, a nice encapsulation!

 But what about _consuming_ these actions, which happens in reducers?
-There is no equivalent helper to consume an action, which undermines the utility of these helpers, since there is still a _data dependency_ on the output of an action creator inside the reducer.
+There is no equivalent helper to consume an action in a reducer.
+This undermines the value of the abstraction created by the action creator because there is still a _data dependency_ on the output of an action creator inside the reducer.

 ### Reducers and Containers <!-- omit in toc -->

-Next, let's talk about reducers.
+Next, let's talk about reducers and containers.
+At a high level, reducers and containers are mirror images of each other.
+A reducer consumes an action and produces state, while a container consumes state and produces actions.
+This is a nice level of symmetry in the design.

 Reducers take in the application's current state plus an action, and produce a new state.
-One of the nice ways reducers are encapsulated is that each reducer is only responsible for a _subsection_ of data, and don't need to know anything about the data in the rest of the store.
-This is really great, and one of the things I love most about them.
+One of the nice ways reducers are encapsulated is that each reducer is only responsible for a _subsection_ of state called a _slice_, and don't need to know anything about the state in the rest of the store.
+This is really great, and one of the things I love most about reducers.
 Below is an example:

 ```JavaScript
 const appointmentsReducer = (state, action) => {